 Other examples of my writing include: Insight into Berlin's Art scene with five of the city's diverse art spaces for Tagesspiegel's Kunst Magazin and Dissociative Social Media, insight into an alternative to the ubiquitous timeline Deli Near Info by Harm van den Dorpel for Rhizome.
 For about two years I wrote diverse cultural insights for a big travel company where I was a copywriter, then I worked as editor for a trilingual magazine based in Mallorca.

 Baron Magazine was established as a satirical critique of austerity and sexism, heightened during the financial crisis in the UK.
 Since 2011, Baron has received press in over seven languages and copies are in the permanent collection of MoMA, New York.
-A recent book was guest-edited by Donatella Versace.
+One of our books was guest-edited by Donatella Versace.

 Jelato Love was a project space co-founded with Javier Esteban in Palma de Mallorca.
 We exhibited the first solo exhibitions of Michael Pybus, Estrid Lutz, Keith Allyn Spencer, and Yanyan Huang in Spain and had a huge group exhibition in response to Cancel Culture before closing.

 The Composing Rooms was founded in 2010 as a curatorial project encouraging collaboration and dialogue in London.

 Inspired by Preteen Gallery, net.art, and the blog Post Internet by Gene McHugh, eight emerging artists were given their first solo exhibitions in the UK in a project I curated called The Green Room in 2012.
 This included: Petra Cortright, Jon Rafman, Kate Steciw, and Artie Vierkant.